Maruti Suzuki Wagon R: Karimun Wagon R

 The Karimun Wagon R is a rebadged version of the Indian Wagon R to suit the Indonesian government's Low Cost Green Car (LCGC) policy.
 It was unveiled in its final production form in September 2013 at the 21st Indonesia International Motor Show.
 Production begun in September 2013 at the Tambun Plant for domestic market and was available to the market in October 2013.
 It was initially available in three trim levels: GA, GL and GX.
 The Dilago trim level (based on GL trim with sporty bodykit and additional accessories, positioned above GX trim) went on sale later in June 2014 and discontinued in late 2015.
 The "Dilago" name was taken from a native Moluccas word meaning "to be the best".

 The sportier version based on the Indian Wagon R Stingray, called the Karimun Wagon R GS, was launched in September 2014.
 A 5-speed automated gear shift (AGS) variant appeared later in May 2015.
 The Karimun Wagon R received an update in April 2017 at the 25th Indonesia International Motor Show, and is available in GA, GL and GS trim levels.
 The car is also available with a by-order blind van variant based on GA and GS trims.
 A limited edition called 50th Anniversary Edition was launched in October 2020, basically the GS version of the previous 2014 GL Dilago special edition.
 This model was launched to celebrate 50 years of Suzuki Indomobil's presence in Indonesia.

-The Indonesian-made Wagon R is essentially a stripped-down version of Indian Wagon R. The differences with the Indian Wagon R are the absence of high-mounted stop lamp, rear fog lamp, rear wiper, rear washer, defoggers, electric mirrors, "Wagon R" lettering on the rear chrome garnish, a simpler HVAC system and adjustments, mirror on the passenger's sun visor, day/night view center mirror, fabric door trims, rear power windows, adjustable head rests, 60:40 split back seat, tilt steering, upper front passenger glove box (1 airbag variant), front passenger airbag, ABS, driver side cup holder, headlamp levelling adjuster, boot parcel tray, CNG variant and the presence of a Garuda-inspired emblem to comply with Low Cost Green Car (LCGC) tax incentive regulations.
+The Indonesian-made Wagon R is essentially a stripped-down version of the Indian Wagon R. The differences with the Indian Wagon R are the absence of a high-mounted stop lamp, rear fog lamp, rear wiper, rear washer, defoggers, electric mirrors, "Wagon R" lettering on the rear chrome garnish, mirror on the passenger's sun visor, day/night view center mirror, fabric door trims, rear power windows, adjustable head rests, 60:40 split back seat, tilt steering, upper front passenger glove box (on the single airbag variant), front passenger airbag, ABS, driver side cup holder, headlamp levelling adjuster, boot parcel tray, CNG variant, a simpler HVAC system and adjustments, and the presence of a Garuda-inspired emblem to comply with Low Cost Green Car (LCGC) tax incentive regulations.

-The Karimun Wagon R was discontinued in Indonesia in late 2021, while knock-down kit exports to Pakistan continues.
+The Karimun Wagon R was discontinued in Indonesia in late 2021, while knock-down kit exports to Pakistan continued till 2025.